fcorti/alfresco-audit-analysis-reporting/Pentaho/AAAR-Pentaho-CE-v6.0-Sparkl/README.md

-A.A.A.R. - Pentaho v6.0, v6.1 Sparkl Application
+A.A.A.R. - Pentaho v6.0, v6.1 App builder Application
 ===

 This project develops a Pentaho sparkl application to be released into an installation of the Pentaho BA Server.